Our Architectural fees

 Arboricultural specialist - There may be specimen trees on or adjacent to your site which could affect your project or vice versa.

-Flood risk assessor - Your site could be at risk of flooding or have already flooded, a specialist can analyse the potential impacts of your development and look at what measures are needed to protect your home.
+Flood risk assessor - Your site could be at risk of flooding or have already flooded, a specialist can analyse the potential impacts of your development and look at what measures are needed to protect your home long-term.

 Geotechnical specialist - As we are a practice based on the coast, we often have sites with unique ground conditions that require assessment to determine the risks of development and the foundation type needed.